nautobot/go-nautobot/docs/DeviceRedundancyGroup.md

 ### NewDeviceRedundancyGroup

-`func NewDeviceRedundancyGroup(id string, objectType string, display string, url string, naturalSlug string, name string, status BulkWritableCableRequestStatus, created NullableTime, lastUpdated NullableTime, notesUrl string, ) *DeviceRedundancyGroup`
+`func NewDeviceRedundancyGroup(objectType string, display string, url string, naturalSlug string, name string, status BulkWritableCableRequestStatus, created NullableTime, lastUpdated NullableTime, notesUrl string, ) *DeviceRedundancyGroup`

 NewDeviceRedundancyGroup instantiates a new DeviceRedundancyGroup object This constructor will assign default values to properties that have it defined,